 Depending on circumstances, there may come a point when you ask Adult Social Care (Social Services) to pay for, or contribute to, the cost of permanent residential care.
-Something which most people need to be aware of is what Sheffield City Council can count as ‘Deprivation of Assets’ which is when you might have given some money away (perhaps to a family member) or spent a large amount of money on something big (such as a holiday, or a new car) and this can be interpreted as deliberately depriving yourself of money in order to be entitled to the costs being covered by Sheffield City Council.
+Something most people need to be aware of is what Sheffield City Council can count as ‘Deprivation of Assets’ which is when you might have given some money away (perhaps to a family member) or spent a large amount of money on something big (such as a holiday or a new car) and this can be interpreted as deliberately depriving yourself of money in order to be entitled to the costs being covered by Sheffield City Council.
 It is something which is worth keeping in mind to avoid being in a tricky financial situation.
-Full details, including timescales, and examples can be found in the following factsheet, produced by Age UK.
+More details can be found in the following factsheet, produced by Age UK: Deprivation of Assets Factsheet

 Emergency Financial Support: